5 Delicious Spots to Enjoy Manti in Yerevan (+ Tips!)

 Mayrig’s manti is baked in a pan and served with garlic matsun, tomato sauce, and sumac on the side.

-The presentation is classy; our waitress even offered to “prepare” the manti (pour the sauces and mix everything together) tableside for us.
+The presentation was classy; our waitress even offered to “prepare” the manti (pour the sauces and mix everything together) tableside for us.
 The individual manti dumplings are on the smaller side.

 Taste